AviH0/palanaeum/README.md

 To run the program, simply run LabSupportClient.py

+Note: It is now possible to update the installation using Update.py, however if your installed version is higher than 1.1.0, this will happen automatically whenever there is an update.
 ## Usage

 The interface will show a color-coded list of the current students in the queue.
 Students that are still